-The vast majority of students will continue with the language they studied in Years 7, 8 and 9.
+Most students will continue with the language they studied in Years 7, 8 and 9.
 Some students may however also wish to opt for a second language.
 If you consider yourself a talented linguist, you should strongly consider doing so.
 People with a qualification in one language are highly valued by employers, but having two foreign language qualifications can open even more doors.